Feragon42/de-practice-ny-taxi/README.md

-# Learning Excersice using Python, Postgre and Dockers
+# Learning Exercise using Python, Postgre and Dockers

 ## Objective:
 Build a dashboard to explore information about NYC Taxi trips using the official datasets published by the [New York City Taxi and Limousine Commission](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).